xrdocs-staging/asr9k/_tutorials/xr-embedded-packet-tracer.md

 - You can specify a maximum of three 4-octet Offset/Value/Mask sets.
 - Embedded Packet Tracer is not HA (high availability) aware.
 Specified packet tracer conditions are not synchronised with the standby RP.
 - By design, packet tracer conditions cannot be updated while packet tracing is active.

+## XR release 7.5.2:

+- packet tracer automatically resolves bundle members at the time when the condition is set
+- you can now trace packets on the punt path in SPP, NetIO, UDP, TCP

 # Appendix 1: XR Embedded Packet Tracer Framework Architecture Details